thanujkumar/docker-hub/readme.md

 AlpineOS - alpine

-To copy existing tag as rename as latest
+To copy existing tag and rename as latest

  **__docker tag a841d3cc08b6 thanujtk/alpine:latest__**